Introduction: COVID-19’s Impact on the Overall US Economy

 - No prepayment fees or penalties

 Unlike loans granted under the PPP, EIDL funds can be used for a variety of expenses including working capital and normal operating expenses.
-The program is currently set to expire December 31, 2021 to new applicants, but those who already received EIDL funding can continue to request additional funds beyond that deadline.
+The program expired on December 31, 2021 for new applicants, and as of May 6, 2022 you can no longer request additional funds or application reconsiderations.

 COVID-19 Targeted EIDL Advance